2014 allroad New Car Test Drive

-Audi allroad comes with the 2.0-liter turbocharged engine with 8-speed Tiptronic automatic transmission and quattro all-wheel drive.
-There are three trim levels: Premium; Premium Plus; and Prestige.
+Audi's allroad holds a 2.0-liter turbocharged engine with 8-speed Tiptronic automatic transmission and quattro all-wheel drive.
+Three trim levels are offered, but Premium Plus and Prestige are actually option packages.

-Premium ($39,600) is the entry level and it comes standard with leather upholstery, single-zone automatic climate control, eight-way power front seats with lumbar, audio system with XM radio and single CD, power doors, power locks, power windows, power sunroof, halogen headlamps, 18-inch wheels with all-season tires.
+Premium ($40,700) is the entry level and it comes standard with leather seating surfaces, single-zone automatic climate control, eight-way power front seats with lumbar, audio system with XM radio and single CD, power doors, power locks, power windows, power sunroof, halogen headlamps, 18-inch wheels with all-season tires.
 Heated front seats ($450) are optional.
-The Premium Convenience Package ($1100) features Bluetooth and music interface with iPod.

-Premium Plus ($42,600) upgrades to three-zone climate control (third zone is rear), heated memory front seats, heated mirrors, power tailgate, and a Convenience Package including Audi music interface with iPod cable, Bluetooth, driver info system and garage door opener.
+The Premium Plus package ($2600 additional) upgrades to three-zone climate control (third zone is rear), heated memory front seats, heated auto-dimming mirrors with power folding, power tailgate, and a Convenience Package including Audi music interface with iPod cable, Bluetooth, driver info system and garage door opener.

-Prestige ($48,800) adds adaptive headlamps, blind spot monitoring, a 14-speaker Bang & Olufsen sound system, and Audi MMI with navigation and Audi Connect online services, including Google and Google Earth for the nav.
+A Prestige package ($8500) adds adaptive headlamps, Audi side assist blind-spot monitoring, a 14-speaker Bang & Olufsen sound system, and Audi MMI with navigation and Audi Connect online services, including Google and Google Earth for the navigation.

-Options include Sport front seats with a three-spoke steering wheel and paddle shifters ($500); adaptive cruise control, dynamic steering, and drive select with modes that set the steering, transmission and throttle response, from Comfort to Dynamic ($3250).
+Options include Sport front seats with a three-spoke steering wheel and paddle shifters ($500), as well as a Driver Assist package ($3250) that includes adaptive cruise control, dynamic steering, and drive select with modes that set the steering, transmission and throttle response, from Comfort to Dynamic.

 Safety equipment that comes standard includes eight airbags, electronic stability control with anti-lock brakes and hydraulic brake assist, crash sensor activation, child door locks and LATCH seat system, tire pressure monitor, all-wheel drive.